Venue and Event Sales Manager

 Talk to Daniel at email@example.com

-Emma joined from a global marketing agency for the arts where she managed campaigns for several high profile museums, galleries and heritage sites, as well as festivals, theatre and live entertainment.
+Emma heads up the communications team.
+She joined from a global marketing agency for the arts where she managed campaigns for several national museums, galleries and heritage sites, as well as festivals, theatre and live entertainment.
 Previously, she led on digital marketing at Royal Museums Greenwich.
-Emma has also worked in audience development for non-profit arts organisations and as a Producer for independent theatre companies.
+Emma has also worked in audience development and as a Producer for independent theatre companies.

 Talk to Emma at firstname.lastname@example.org